FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 If you are a new wholesaler, it may be beneficial to consult with a Virginia-licensed real estate attorney.

-As noted above, a wholesaler’s buyers list is their personal directory of potential end buyers and an essential part of a wholesaler’s business so it is important to have multiple cash buyers available to contact and make sure you have a rock solid list.
-Note that most wholesalers’ buyers are typically other real estate professionals – also looking to turn a profit on a wise investment property choice.
+As noted above, a wholesaler’s buyers list is their directory of potential end buyers and an essential part of a wholesaler’s business, so it is important to have multiple cash buyers available to contact and make sure you have a rock-solid list.
+Note that most wholesalers’ buyers are typically other real estate professionals who are also looking to turn a profit on a wise investment property choice.

 Without a robust list of potential buyers/investors, a wholesaler’s objective – to quickly reassign their equitable interest using an Assignment of Contract, would become significantly more challenging.